tuannvm/gemini-mcp-server/README.md

 Once installed, Claude Code can use these tools:

-### `ask-gemini` - File Analysis & Questions
+### `gemini` - File Analysis & Questions
 Analyze files and codebases using Gemini's large context window with the `@` syntax.

 **Basic Usage:**
 ```
-Use ask-gemini to analyze @src/main.js and explain what it does
+Use gemini to analyze @src/main.js and explain what it does
 ```

 **Advanced Usage:**
 ```
 # Model selection (defaults to gemini-3-pro-preview)
-Use ask-gemini with model "gemini-3-flash-preview" to quickly summarize @package.json
+Use gemini with model "gemini-3-flash-preview" to quickly summarize @package.json

 # Sandbox mode for safe code execution
-Use ask-gemini with sandbox true to test @script.py safely
+Use gemini with sandbox true to test @script.py safely

 # Change mode for structured edits
-Use ask-gemini with changeMode true to refactor @src/utils.ts
+Use gemini with changeMode true to refactor @src/utils.ts
 ```

 **Parameters:**